kratisto/docs/pages/web_cloud/web_hosting/website-project/guide.en-gb.md

 ## Requirements

-- You have ordered an [OVHcloud Web Hosting plan](/links/web/hosting){.external}.
+- You have ordered an [OVHcloud web hosting plan](/links/web/hosting){.external}.
-- You have received an email confirming that your Web Hosting plan has been set up.
+- You have received an email confirming that your web hosting plan has been set up.
 - You have a [domain name](/links/web/domains).
 - You have access to the [OVHcloud Control Panel](/links/manager).

 ## Instructions

 The purpose of this guide is to show you the main actions you can take with our [web hosting](/links/web/hosting) solutions.
 Each of these actions will be accompanied by one or more links to specific guides (relevant to the action).

 You can use this guide as a "repository" of possible actions when you subscribe to your [web hosting](/links/web/hosting) offer and throughout its use.

 > [!primary]
 >
-> For the purposes of this guide, the term “website” will now refer to all types of website (website, blog, CMS, online store, etc.) mentioned earlier in this guide.
+> For the purposes of this guide, the term “website” will refer to all types of website (website, blog, CMS, online store, etc.) mentioned previously in this guide.
 >

 **Contents:**